AsheUrban/Pierre-Bakery.Solution/README.md

 ## Known Bugs

-* _Pastry order function/ UI is not final.
-Bakery works!_
+* _Pastry order function/ UI is not works, but does not perform the correct math yet for the discount_

 ## License